 WMMGA’s volunteer opportunities vary widely in terms of the requirements for physical labor (transporting garden tools and plants, weeding, etc.) and public interaction (staffing booths at fairs and farmers markets, speaking on gardening-related topics, etc.) The organization welcomes volunteers with a variety of skills and physical abilities and does its best to describe the requirements for each volunteer opportunity clearly, so that members may choose opportunities for which they are best suited.

 When is the WMMGA training program offered?

-The training program is offered every other year; the next series of classes will take place on a weekday from January through April 2019, along with one orientation meeting during the first week of January.
+The training program is offered every other year.
+The next series of classes will take place from January 9 through April 24, 2019.

 What should I do to become a Master Gardener in Western Massachusetts?

 • First, completion of a brief application form.
 The 2019 application form is now available to applicants and must be submitted by September 30, 2018.

 • Second, an interview with two Master Gardeners, which will be scheduled at a mutually convenient time shortly after the application deadline.